ogunlao/ogunlao.github.io/index.md

 <img src="/img/main/sewade.jpg" class="center" style="width:100px">

 ### About Me
 My name is Sewade Olaolu Ogun.
-I'm currently an NLP Engineer for Proto where we create AI Customer Experience (AICX) chatbots for multilingual contact centers, focusing on African Languages.
+I'm currently an NLP Engineer with [Proto](https://www.proto.cx/) where I create AI Customer Experience (AICX) chatbots for multilingual contact centers, focusing on African Languages.
 I will be finishing my [African Masters in Machine Intelligence](https://aimsammi.org/) (AMMI) by July at African Institute for Mathematical Sciences, sponsored by Facebook and Google.
 Before joining AMMI, I worked as a Predictive Engineer and also have a Bachelors degree in Electronics and Electrical Engineering.
 ---

 ### Research Interests